-- 4. Make sure you have admin rights.
-Start the setup and follow the wizard.
-Agree to the "License Agreement". - 5.
-While adding the OpenCV library to the system path is a good decision for a better control of this we will do it manually.
-Therefore, make sure you do not set this option. - 6.
-Most of the time it is a good idea to install the source files as this will allow for you to debug into the OpenCV library, if it is necessary.
-Therefore, just follow the default settings of the wizard and finish the installation. - 7.
+- 1. Launch a web browser of choice and go to our page on Sourceforge. - 2.
+Choose a build you want to use and download it. - 3.
+Make sure you have admin rights.
+Start the setup and follow the wizard. - 4.
+While adding the OpenCV library to the system path is a good decision for a better control, we will do it manually for the sake of this tutorial.
+Make sure you do not set this option. - 5.
+Most of the time it is a good idea to install the source files too, as this will allow for you to debug into the OpenCV library, if it is necessary.
+Follow the default settings of the wizard and finish the installation. - 6.
 You can check the installation at the chosen path as you can see below.

-8. To finalize the installation go to the Set the OpenCV environment variable and add it to the systems path section.
+7. To finalize the installation go to the Set the OpenCV environment variable and add it to the systems path section.